Verrucae and Warts are one of life’s frustrations; they can often be stubborn and non-responsive to treatment.

 Salicylic acid is one of the most common forms of treatment, many of the over the counter Verruca and wart preparations contain Salicylic acid in low dosages.
 It is an effective treatment, with evidence reporting around and 80% success rate, again with repeated applications.

 Over the counter, preparations are a good starting place to treatment.
-Within the clinic, Salicylic acid is used at a higher strength from what can be purchased from over the counter.
+In the clinic, Salicylic acid is used at a higher strength from what can be purchased from over the counter.

 The number of treatments depends upon the size and location of the lesion.
-It is a relatively pain-free treatment option, however, involves keeping the foot dry for 3 to 4 days, and often more treatment applications are required.
+It is a relatively pain-free treatment option, however, it does involve keeping the foot dry for 3 to 4 days.
+Often repeated treatments are required.

 Other acids such a Silver Nitrate are used.